emacsmirror/hl-prog-extra/readme.rst

 - Literal text using quotes or back-ticks.
 - Tags such as ``TODO``, ``FIXME`` etc.

-Since projects projects have their own conventions for adding structured text in comments this package aims to support customized highlighting in a few lines.
+Since projects have their own conventions for adding structured text in comments this package aims to support customized highlighting in a few lines.